dudarev/api-trials/README.md

-A collections of various Python libraries to support REST API.
+A collections of REST API webapps using various Python libraries.